On the minimal sum of edges in a signed edge-dominated graph: Abstract

 \section{Abstract}

-We show that the minimal sum of edges in a signed edge-dominated graph with $n$ vertices is at least $-\frac{n^2}{25}$.
-Also we provide an example of a signed edge-dominated graph with $n$ vertices with the sum of edges $-(1+o(1))\frac{n^2}{8(1 + \sqrt{2})^2}$.
+Let $G$ be a simple graph with $n$ vertices and $\pm 1$-weights on edges.
+Suppose that for every edge $e$ the sum of edges adjacent to $e$ (including $e$ itself) is positive.
+Then the sum of weights over edges of $G$ is at least $-\frac{n^2}{25}$.
+Also we provide an example of a weighted graph with described properties and the sum of weights $-(1+o(1))\frac{n^2}{8(1 + \sqrt{2})^2}$.